fahadrafiqueee/MovieRecommenderSystem/README.md

 Firstly, the user's preferences, the user's interest, the user's personal information, such as the age, or sometimes the history of the user.
 This data is represented by the user vector.
 Secondly, the product-related information is called the item vector.
 The element vector contains the properties(features) of product which is movies in the system, then this can be used by to calculate the similarity between them.
 The recommendations of movies are calculated using cosine similarity.
 If 'A' is the user vector and 'B' is an element vector, the cosine similarity.

+# PROBLEM STATEMENT: -
-#PROBLEM STATEMENT Many other apps, like Netflix, are all about connecting users to the movies they enjoy.
+Many other apps, like Netflix, are all about connecting users to the movies they enjoy.
 It is therefore necessary to supply users with what they require.
 As a result, it is vital to understand what the user requires, which can be accomplished through recommendation algorithms.
 This improves the user experience.

 Recommender Systems for Films: This section focuses on creating different types of recommendation engines, such as the Simple Generic Recommender, Content Based Filter, and User Based Collaborative Filter.
 The systems' performance is assessed in both qualitative and quantitative terms.